adlerc/petpredictor-app/README.md

   * Using your favorite browser goto `http://localhost:3000/petpredictor`

-  * See whether it knows if you are a DOG or CAT person.
+  * See whether it knows whether you are a DOG or CAT person.
 Enjoy!